AnandaRauf/Menty-Project-Google-Challenge-Solution-2022/README.md

 4- This is just the MVP of our idea and we will keep on enhancing it with time.

-5- As we both are college students we are trying to learn different things one by one to implement those into out website.
+5- As we both are college students we are trying to learn different things one by one to implement those into our website.

 -----------------------------------------------------------------------------------------------------------------